Tochemey/olric/README.md

 ## Contributions

-Please don't hesitate to fork the project and send a pull request or just e-mail me to ask questions and share ideas.
+Please don't hesitate to fork the project and send a pull request.

 ## License